 Turkey Vulture Face by Felipe Guerrero

 Turkey vultures are most interesting creatures.
 One can tell, just by looking at them, that they are well-suited to their task as disposers of dead things.
 Their beaks and feet lack the power and the design for killing living things, though their hooked beaks allow them to free the last shred of meat clinging to a carcass.
 Their heads are completely featherless, which makes it easier to clean them of bacteria and parasites encountered while rooting around in dead carcasses.
 Turkey vultures nest on crags, caves and clefts in rock piles.
 They don’t bother to build a nest.
-The female lays her two white eggs on the
+The female lays her two brown, mottled eggs on the

 bare ground and incubates them for forty-one days.
 When the babies hatch, they are fed exclusively on a diet of regurgitated carrion.
 (Yumm!??)